AasheeshLikePanner/data-alchemist-assessment/README.md

 2. **Add your Gemini API key**

-Create a `.env.local` file in the root directory and add:
+Create a `.env` file in the root directory and add:

 ```env
 GEMINI_API_KEY=your-api-key-here